 Additional Ways to Protect Yourself

-Unfortunately, most of the original provisions of the USA Patriot Act were renewed in the USA Patriot Act.
+Unfortunately, most of the original provisions of the USA Patriot Act were renewed in the USA Freedom Act.

 The major changes were mostly seen in the following areas: